openshift-labs/learn-katacoda/gitops/getting-started/00-intro.md

 This is a simple guide that takes you through the following steps:

-* Installing the GitOps Operator
+* Exploring the OpenShift GitOps Operator
-* Setting up ArgoCD
+* Accessing Argo CD via CLI and Web UI
 * Deploying A Sample Application

 This OpenShift cluster will self-destruct in one hour.